Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Experiments

-\textbf{MNIST.} We start with a simple illustrative task based on the MNIST dataset, where we construct out-of-distribution tasks by randomly rotating the images in the MNIST test set.
-Here, ACNML is implemented on top of Bayes-by-backprop~\citep{Blundell2015WeightNetworks}, and we compare to the MAP estimate and the marginal over models obtained from the Bayes-by-backprop posterior.
-The results in Table \ref{tab:mnist-comparisons} show that all methods perform well on the in-distribution MNIST test set, though ACNML likelihoods are somewhat worse due to the more conservative CNML distribution (indeed, the MAP estimate gives the best likelihoods).
-On OOD rotated digits, we see that ACNML exhibits substantial improvements in calibration as measured by the ECE metric, as well as slightly better NLL value.
-In general, this agrees with what we expect from ACNML: the predictions are more conservative across the board, leading to worse likelihoods in distribution, particularly for easy domains like MNIST, but considerable improvements in calibration for out-of-distribution inputs where errors are prevalent.
+We see in Figure \ref{fig:rotated-mnist-lineplots} that for higher levels of rotation, corresponding to more out-of-distribution inputs, that ACNML exhibits \textbf{substantial improvements in calibration} as measured by the ECE metric, as well as improved Brier scores.
+However, on the in-distribution test set and the lowest levels of rotation where the models still predict accurately, ACNML's predictions are overly conservative, leading to underconfident predictions and worse calibration than other methods.
+In general, this agrees with what we expect from ACNML: the predictions are more conservative across the board, which does not necessarily improve results in-distribution, particularly for easy domains like MNIST, but offer considerable improvements in calibration for out-of-distribution inputs where errors are prevalent.

+We additionally compare to a much more computationally expensive instantiation of CNML used by \citet{Bibas2019ARegression} (denoted naive CNML in Figure \ref{fig:rotated-mnist-lineplots}), which directly finetunes for several epochs using the training set to obtain the optimal parameters for each query point and label, rather than using the approximate posterior like ACNML does.
+This direct instantiation of CNML improves over the MAP solution in terms of Brier score and calibration on the OOD inputs.
+However, it is computationally prohibitive, to the point where we were unable to evaluate it on the more complex datasets.
+On MNIST, each prediction with naive CNML was hundreds of times slower than with ACNML, as shown in Table \ref{tab:timing}.
+We also find ACNML is overall more conservative when using this particular posterior approximation, resulting in better calibration on more OOD inputs (see Appendix \ref{appendix:cnml-vs-acnml} for more detailed comparisons between ACNML and na\"{i}ve CNML).

+\textbf{CIFAR Corruptions.} We use CIFAR10 \citep{Krizhevsky2012LearningImages} for training and in-distribution testing, and evaluate uncertainty estimates under distribution shift using the CIFAR10-Corrupted \citep{hendrycks2019benchmarking} datasets, which apply different severities of 15 common corruptions to the test set images.
+We can thus assess calibration over a wide variety of distribution shifts, as well as how calibration degrades as distribution shift increases.

+We show results here using the VGG16 \citep{Simonyan2014VeryRecognition} architecture.
+To compute approximate posteriors, we use Stochastic Weight Averaging - Gaussian (SWAG) \citep{Maddox2019ALearning}, and KFAC-Laplace \citep{ritter2018scalable}.
+SWAG computes a posterior by fitting a Gaussian distribution to the trajectory of SGD iterates.
+For simplicity and computational efficiency, we instantiate ACNML with the SWAG-D variant, which uses a Gaussian with diagonal covariance.
+KFAC-Laplace uses a Gaussian posterior approximation with the MAP solution as the mean and the inverse Hessian of the loss as covariance, approximating the Hessian using KFAC \citep{martens2015optimizing}.